codeadeel/Annotation-Tool/README.md

 - Containers
 - Native Host Machine Installation

-Whatever the deployment method is, it is required for database to be accessable over network.
+Whatever the deployment method is, it is required for database to be accessible over network.

 [dockerfile link]: ./Dockerfile
 [dummy files folder]: ./Dummy_Files